andrew/ultimate-awesome/README.md

 - [awesome-discord](https://github.com/japandotorg/awesome-discord) - A curated list of awesome things related to Discord.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.
 - [awesome-mikrotik](https://github.com/jlbyh2o/awesome-mikrotik) - A curated list of awesome open-source tools, scripts, and resources for MikroTik routers and RouterOS.
+- [awesome-core-ai](https://github.com/john-rocky/awesome-core-ai) - Curated resources for Apple's Core AI framework (iOS/macOS 27) — official tooling, converted models, conversion pipelines, sample apps, benchmarks, and learning material.
 - [awesome-biologically-motivated-learning](https://github.com/jsalbert/awesome-biologically-motivated-learning) - Awesome list of research publications and media on biologically-motivated learning algorithms.
 - [awesome-medical-ai](https://github.com/juneyaooo/awesome-medical-ai) - A curated list of open-source medical and healthcare AI projects - LLMs, imaging, multi-agent systems, clinical software.
 - [awesome-ml-survey-papers](https://github.com/karims/awesome-ml-survey-papers) - List of curated survey papers in machine/deep learning.
-- [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [Awesome-Freenet](https://github.com/kustomzone/Awesome-Freenet) - Awesome decentralized Freenet apps & links. 😎.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
-- [Awesome-Knowledge-Graph-Reasoning](https://github.com/LIANGKE23/Awesome-Knowledge-Graph-Reasoning) - AKGR: Awesome Knowledge Graph Reasoning is a collection of knowledge graph reasoning works, including papers, codes and datasets.
 - [awesome-software-career-guide](https://github.com/linnykoleh/awesome-software-career-guide) - The most important advices, cheat-codes, tools, books, videos, and articles that can help you to grow as a Software Engineer.
 - [Awesome-linux](https://github.com/LinuxUsersGroup-NU/Awesome-linux) -  🐧 A list of awesome projects and resources that make Linux even more awesome. 🐧  Credits to: aleksandar-todorovic/awesome-linux.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.